drakkan/sftpgo/docker/sftpgo/alpine/README.md

 This DockerFile is made to build image to host multiple instances of SFTPGo started with different users.

-The volume for the configuration is not mandatory, but it will be necessary to configure SFTPGo with environment variables.

 ### Example
 > 1003 is a custom uid:gid for this instance of SFTPGo
 ```bash